 - Can they come visit us?
 Can they do so without unreasonable effort?

 Regardless of how you end up conducting your research, don’t let any situational limitations stop you from conducting the best and most inclusive research possible.

 Does conducting inclusive user research mean that you’re guaranteed to have a perfect product?
 No. There are so many factors at play—among them our own learning processes.
+You may still end up with user research or voice personas or microcopy that unintentionally excludes.
 But knowing that your product won’t be “perfect” shouldn’t stop you from working towards making it more accessible and inclusive.
 One iteration after another.
 As UX professionals, that’s what we do.